cunarist/rinf/README.md

 - Async interaction with no blocking
 - RESTful API with easy request from Dart and response from Rust
 - Streaming from Rust to Dart
-- Restarting Rust logic on Dart's hot restart
+- Automatic restart of Rust logic on Dart's hot restart
 - No memory copy when sending native data

 ## Why Use Rust?